Tram-One/hover-engine/README.md

 * Light enough to give you flight (~2 KB)!

 ## Install
+You can install hover-engine with npm like any other package.
 ```bash
 npm install --save hover-engine
 ```

 You can also include the umd distributable in your webpage directly with a script tag.
 ```html
 <head>
   <script src="http://unpkg.com/hover-engine" />